mmlacak/crochess/docs/source/libcc/ccpos.rst

 .. c:struct:: CcPathLink

-    A linked tree of position descriptors.
+    A linked tree of path segments.

+    Each path segment is comprised of path links linked only via :c:member:`next`.

-    .. c:member:: CcPosDesc pd
+    .. c:member:: CcPosDesc pos

-        A position descriptor.
+        A position.

+    .. c:member:: cc_uint_t momentum

+        Momentum a moving piece had when this position was reached.

     .. c:member:: struct CcPathLink * diverge